erickschulz/NPDECODES/README.md

 cd build/
 cmake ..
 ```
 This will install LehrFEM++ and its dependencies into a folder `~/.hunter/`.
-To build a specific problem, say `BurgersEquation`, proceed as follows:
+To build a specific problem, say `TestQuadratureRules`, proceed as follows:
 ```
 cd homeworks/TestQuadratureRules/
 make